Comcast: No Deal For ACC Network - Yet - The TV Answer Man!

 The channel launched two years ago this week and it’s been carried by several other pay TV operators including DIRECTV and Dish.

-However, Comcast has never carried the regional sports network which is dedicated to offering live sporting and other programming involving teams of the Atlantic Coast Conference (ACC).
+However, Comcast has never carried the regional sports network which is dedicated to offering live sporting events and other programming involving teams of the Atlantic Coast Conference (ACC).
 That includes such colleges as North Carolina, Duke, Virginia, Georgia Tech, University of Miami, Syracuse and Boston College.

-Several Comcast viewers in ACC markets posted comments earlier today on social media sites saying the ACC Network has been available on channel 1322, although under a different name.
+Several Comcast viewers in ACC markets posted comments earlier today on social media sites saying the ACC Network has been available on Xfinity channel 1322, although under a different name.
 But a Comcast official, who declined to be named, said the channel’s programming aired by mistake.

 “We did not sign a carriage deal with ACC Network,” the official said.
 “What happened was ACC Network programming appeared on an SEC Network overflow channel yesterday.
 That was an issue on the programmer’s end that has been addressed.”